The Road to Newarre

 The wide windows (plural) that Bast mentioned must therefore face East in order for the early morning sunlight to do this and so the bar itself is therefore going to be located up against the Western wall.

-Back to our windows then and we are told that they have shutters on the insides and overlook the only road that runs, from North to South, through the middle of this one street town.
-The Inn's wooden front door also opens onto this road and so shall be found somewhere on the same Eastern pub wall as our wide light admitting windows are.
+Back to our windows then and we are told that they have shutters on the insides and overlook the only road that runs from North to South through the middle of this one street town.
+The Inn's wooden front door also opens onto this road and so shall be found somewhere on the same eastern wall as our wide light admitting windows are.
 The mid-point would be one guess meaning it would have one window on either side and the one small piece of artwork we have [image] seems to suggest that is the case without actually showing the front door itself but we have already learn't from our fireplace mistake about assuming things without thinking them through.
-I have issues with this picture since it clearly shows the chimney, which we know is on the north wall, to the left of the image and that little detail would maen that if our picture was accurate Kote would be approaching from the west, which means this is the back of the Inn, which it is not.
+I have issues with this picture since it clearly shows the chimney, which we know is on the north wall, to the left of the image and that little detail would maen that if our picture was accurate Kote would be approaching from the west, which is woodlands, which means this is the back of the Inn, which it is not.
 Perhaps the printers simply reversed the layout so that what we get is a mirror image of what is true.
-Written evidence that the front door is not central comes when Both Carter and the mercenary bang this door open against the inside wall and for that to happen the East facing front door would have to hinge to the South-Eastern corner of the pub so that it could bang flat against the Southern wall when it is opened fully inwards.
+Written evidence that the front door is not centrally placed comes when Both Carter and the mercenary bang this door open against the inside wall and for that to happen the East facing front door would have to hinge to the South-Eastern corner of the pub so that it could bang flat against the Southern wall when it is opened fully inwards.
 It would not be a small door, it has to admit some barrels later, but this isn't a barn either so it is probably a bit narrower than either our 'wide' windows and so it is likely to be about half the width of our 'massive' hearth.
-There is also mention of a porch and a raised planking area out front, a verandah with a small roof directly in front of the pub windows on which a lot of the town locals stood upon to view the scene of the crime in the aftermath of Shep's death.
-The front of the Inn is lit by lamps when Kote remembers to light them and I like to imagine that somewhere there a pub sign hanging from a bracket outside, a picture of nice three stone henge would be my choice, although no such thing is ever mentioned or even heard of creaking in the wind to break the silence in three parts.
+There is also mention of a porch and a sheltered planking area directly in front of the pub windows upon which a lot of the town locals stood to view the scene of the crime in the aftermath of Shep's death.
+The front of the Inn is lit by lamps when Kote remembers to light them and I like to imagine that somewhere there a pub sign hanging from a bracket outside, an image of nice three stone henge would be my choice, although no such thing is ever mentioned or even heard, creaking in the wind to disturb the silence in three parts.

 By now we should have drawn a rectangle with a line dividing it somewhere to the left of centre giving us a square taproom with a door in one corner, probably two windows on the Eastern wall and our massive black hearth still holding things together at the top of the page.